atharva-navani/Helper_functions-for-CNN/README.md

 # Helper_functions-for-CNN

-This contains all the required function for building CNN Models so we don't need to re write them.
+This contains all the required function for building CNN Models so we don't need to re write them.To add a tick